steve-alex/contentstream-react/README.md

-contentStream is a Twitter client enabling users to save tweets from their timeline into different categories to revisit them later.
+contentStream is a Twitter client that enables users to save tweets from their timeline into different categories to revisit them later.
 It's built on a MERN stack and you can find the backend repo [here](https://github.com/idmyn/contentStream-node).